Want to buy some classic Middlesbrough shirts? Read on…

 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).

-With around 25 Middlesbrough shirts ranging from the early 90s to the present day – you are sure to find something you like such as the special edition 1990 home shirt – worn for the 1990 Zenith Data Systems Wembley final.
+With around 25 Middlesbrough shirts ranging from the early 90s to the present day – you are sure to find something you like such as the special edition 1990 home shirt (above right) – worn for the 1990 Zenith Data Systems Wembley final.

 The Zenith Data Systems Cup was a cup competition held in English football from 1985 to 1992 – during the period English clubs were banned from European competition.
-It was for clubs in the top two division of English football.
+It was for clubs in the top two divisions of English football.

 Middlesbrough, who had finished 21st in the Second Division that season (escaping relegation by just two points), took on Chelsea who had finished fifth in the First Division.
 The game was decided by a Tony Dorigo free-kick giving Chelsea a 1-0 win.

-There is also an eye-catching 1997-98 away shirt (above) split into blue and white thirds.
+There is also an eye-catching 1997-98 away shirt (above left).
+This retro football shirt was split into blue and white thirds.

 This was a successful season for Middlesbrough – after relegation from the Premier League the season before they finished second in Division One to gain promotion back to the top flight.
 A lot of this was down to top scorer Paul Merson, who the club signed at the start of the season for £4.5million from Arsenal – a record for a club outside the top flight.